-- 8. The bank account should be in the full name of the club or society. - b.
+- a.
+The bank account should be in the full name of the club or society. - b.
 Cheques and cash must be safeguarded and banked promptly c.
 Specimen signatures of responsible officers must be supplied to the bank.
 At least two signatures should be required before a withdrawal can be made from a deposit or investment account.
+The responsible officers and signatories must be updated as soon as they change.